 - ACT has supported the creation of additional high dependency isolation beds on the transplant wards, helping to ensure the hospital can manage increased volumes of transplant patients.

-If you would like to make the above improvements a reality for transplant patients, please donate online and choose ‘Transplant’ from the drop down list.
+If you would like to make the above improvements a reality for transplant patients, please donate online.
 Your donation could help the team develop new techniques in surgery, respond to the clinical needs of tomorrow and make an excellent ground-breaking service even better.

 Please help support transplant patients – donate today – thank you.